abuehl/abuehl.github.io/_posts/2025-09-08-why-exceptions.md

 Furthermore, it's nice that the old, perennial code bloat myth about C++ exceptions now got busted: See the ACCU 2025 talk by Khalil Estell (["C++ Exceptions are Code Compression"](https://www.youtube.com/watch?v=LorcxyJ9zr4)).
 Although we aren't affected by code bloat anyway.
 Even though we used C++ Exceptions and RTTI, our binary is ridiculously small for a Windows application (~3 MB).

 Our editor supports Windows drag and drop.
 So we had to deal with the full complexity of Windows, which includes all COM horrors.
 We didn't use any library.
 Just std and the Windows API.
 The editor looks like it was easy to develop, but it is a quite complex piece of software.
 All done in C++.
 At the moment in C++ 23.
 Which includes modules.
 The editor was started before C++11.
 We used C++ exceptions from the beginning.
-Imagine our pleasure when we could start using `std::unique_ptr`, `shared_ptr` and auto.
+Imagine our pleasure when we could start using `std::unique_ptr`, `shared_ptr` and `auto`.
 Recently, I've [converted our code base to use C++ modules](https://abuehl.github.io/2025/03/24/converting-to-modules.html).